IntroToCode/RecipesCodemates7/lunch/readme.md

+### Notes:
-### Notes: Pairs well with cold milk or perhaps Cold Beer
+Pairs well with cold milk or perhaps Cold Beer
+Be careful - peanuts can cause alergies.
+Consult your physician before consuming this recipe.
+For gourmet version, replace Peanut Butter by Almond Butter and use Peach Jelly.
+Add slices of Peaches before step 4.

 ### Codemates #